Harvard-IACS/2024-AC215/README.md

 ## Course Topics Overview

 We have designed an in-depth curriculum to ensure a comprehensive understanding of AI-Ops.
+Here's a closer look at the topics we'll be covering (see  [here](/assets/images/ContentOutline.pdf) for a full list of topics):

 1. **Introduction:**